 Universal, inclusive, accessible, design-for-all – are they all the same?
 Some would argue there are some differences, but the goals are very much the same – inclusion of everyone.
 Different disciplines, different practitioners, and different countries tend to favour one over the others.
 Academics find this problematic as it makes it difficult to build an international body of research on a topic where terminology can vary so much.
 Regulations and codes have not helped the cause: Web accessibility standards, Adaptable Housing standard, Access to Premises Standard, and then there is “universal access” which tends to relate to the built environment.
 Not having an agreed language or terms is discussed in the Journal of Universal Access in the Information Society.

 The article has a long title: Universal design, inclusive design, accessible design, design for all: different concepts—one goal?
 On the concept of accessibility—historical, methodological and philosophical aspects.
 This is a very useful paper to get a grasp of how we have come to this position and where we need to go.
-You will need institutional access for a free read, or it can be purchased.
+You will need institutional access for a free read, or you can download from ResearchGate.

 Editor’s note: I also wrote on this thorny topic in 2009: Calling a Spade a Shovel: Universal, accessible, adaptable, disabled – aren’t they all the same?
 Or you can get the quick version from the PowerPoint presentation.